stanford-crfm/helm-efficiency/README.md

 `scripts` contains some example scripts for various models of interest.

 `logs` contains logfiles of experiment runs on V100 and A100 GPUs.

+`fit_runtimes.ipynb` is an IPython notebook that fits a linear regression model to the collected raw runtimes to determine per-model per-output-token runtimes as well as the cost of processing a prompt of a given number of tokens. `fit_runtimes.ipynb` also dumps these parameters into JSON files in `processed_jsons/`.